CassandraMaldonado/azure_mlops_lendingclub/README.md

 An end-to-end MLOps workflow on Azure Machine Learning using the Lending Club dataset to predict loan defaults, with comprehensive drift detection and model monitoring.

-By: Cassandra Maldonado, Aida Aida Sarinzhipova, Mahima Masetty, Aarav Dewangan
+By: Cassandra Maldonado, Aida Aida Sarinzhipova, Mahima Masetty, Aarav Dewangan.

 ---